 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search of MHRA Yellow card in the Google Play or Apple App Store.
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App store.